jarcode-foss/glava/README.md

 ## GLava
 <img align="left" width="200" height="200" src="https://thumbs.gfycat.com/DefiantInformalIndianspinyloach-size_restricted.gif" />

 GLava is an OpenGL audio spectrum visualizer.
-Its primary use case is for desktop widgets or backgrounds.
-Displayed to the left is the `radial` shader module running in GLava.
+Its primary use case is for desktop windows or backgrounds.
+Displayed to the left is the `radial` shader module, and [here is a demonstration video](https://streamable.com/dgpj8).
+Development is active, and reporting issues is encouranged.

 **Compiling** (Or use the [`glava-git` AUR package](https://aur.archlinux.org/packages/glava-git/))**:**